-Another option for Matt and Lynn would be to fund a Oklahoma City University Charitable Remainder Trust (CRT) with their gift of long-term appreciated stock and avoid currently paying capital gains tax.
+Another option for Matt and Lynn would be to fund an Oklahoma City University Charitable Remainder Trust (CRT) with their gift of long-term appreciated stock and avoid currently paying capital gains tax.
 The CRT will create a lifetime income stream for Matt and Lynn, and they would also be eligible to take an immediate income-tax deduction equal to a portion of the gift.

-To learn more about the specific advantages of an Oklahoma City University CRT, contact our Office of Gift Planning at 405-208-5454.
+To learn more about the specific advantages of a Charitable Remainder Trust, contact our Office of Gift Planning at 405-208-5454.